 Meanwhile, sensing the vulnerability of the nation’s capital, President Abraham Lincoln reluctantly turned to Major General George B. McClellan to reinvigorate the Federal forces to stop Lee’s advance.
 On September 2, 1862, Lincoln placed McClellan in command of “the fortifications of Washington, and all the troops for the defense of the capital.”
 Known for his organizational skills, McClellan merged the Army of Virginia with his Army of the Potomac and quickly transformed the demoralized Union armies into a formidable force.

 Lee’s plan got underway on September 10, 1862, when Brigadier General John G. Walker’s Division headed west out of Frederick toward Harpers Ferry.
 Around noon on September 12, the last of the Confederate troops left Frederick.
-Only four hours later, advance elements of McClellan’s army marched into Frederick and occupied the same campgrounds that the Rebels had just evacuated.
+Four hours later, McClellan’s advance forces marched into Frederick and occupied the same campgrounds that the Confederates had evacuated.
 The next day, members of the 27th Indiana found a copy of Lee’s plans.
 They quickly passed the document up the chain of command where Union officials verified its authenticity.
 Upon receiving the copy of Lee’s orders, McClellan crowed:

-Knowing that Lee had divided his army, McClellan took the initiative and advanced to a position that would prevent the Rebel army from being reunited.
+Knowing Lee had divided his army, McClellan took the initiative and advanced to a position that would prevent the Confederate army from reuniting.

 It is unknown when Lee realized that McClellan knew his plans.
-What is known is Lee’s concern by September 14 that the seizure of Harpers Ferry was taking longer than expected.
+However, what is known is that by September 14 Lee was concerned the seizure of Harpers Ferry was taking longer than expected.
 Lee sent a dispatch urging Jackson and McLaws to finish their task quickly and to rejoin him.
-When Lee learned that McClellan was marching west from Frederick, he ordered Hill to hold the passes at South Mountain, which separated Lee’s soldiers from the Yankee army.
+When Lee learned McClellan was marching west from Frederick, he ordered Hill to hold the passes at South Mountain, which separated Lee’s soldiers from the Union army.

 Battle of South Mountain